Code-Institute-Submissions/PrezBala-Project4_AugResub/README.md

 - User response will appear below
 - User response text box will appear shifted to the right to differentiate from standard comment messages.

-Expected outcome: The response will appear below the users comment, but will be shifted to the right.
+Expected outcome: When a response is posted, it will appear beneath the user's comment, with the entire response field indented to the right.

 The outcome was as expected.